mkutz/screenplay-workshop-parabank/README.md

 ### Part 1: Page Object VS Screenplay Pattern

 Welcome back to part 1.

+Let's have a look at the test suite.

+As you can see

 The Page Object pattern is an effective and well-supported way to organize test code.